 New advancements in dental materials allow us to use high-grade porcelain crowns such as CEREC that are completely metal-free.
 We are renowned for the quality of our work and the fantastic changes we make for people using this technology.

-Fitting a dental crown usually requires two visits to our practice.
-Initially your dentist will remove decay, shape the tooth to allow room for the crown to sit on top of the prepared tooth.
+The fitting of dental crowns usually requires two visits to our Perth practice.
+Initially, your dentist will remove decay, shape the tooth to allow room for the crown to sit on top of the prepared tooth.
 A temporary crown is then placed while the definitive crown is being created.

 Restore a healthy smile with dental crowns!

 Watch the crowns and bridges video below to learn more about how dental crowns are made and how beneficial they can be for your oral health.

 It’s hard to feel confident when your smile is in ruins.
 Worn, damaged teeth or teeth missing altogether can make you feel self-conscious.
 The good news is modern dentistry can restore your smile beautifully with crowns and bridgework.

 When a significant amount of tooth has been lost from decay or injury, yet it’s still worth saving, a crown may be your best option.
 Crowns fortify and restore damaged teeth allowing them to function normally again and look like completely natural teeth.